wp-plugins/rich-contact-widget/readme.txt

 == Changelog ==

+= 1.4 =
+* The plugin now creates a kml file and an associated sitemap file
+* If you have WordPress SEO by Yoast installed, it will add the sitemap to the sitemap index created by the plugin

 = 1.3.2 =
-* Added spanish translation by http://wordpress.org/support/profile/cris_gn
+Added spanish translation by http://wordpress.org/support/profile/cris_gn

 = 1.3.1 =
 * bugfix : added defaults values if width and height fields for the map are empty or the values are above 640